 Heroin and fentanyl are highly addictive opiates.
 These narcotics can cause addiction after only a few days of use.
 You do not need to have an “addictive personality” to become dependent on fentanyl or heroin.
 People with chronic pain, anxiety, and unprocessed trauma are especially susceptible to becoming dependent on these powerful opioids.
 Fentanyl and heroin provide temporary, almost-immediate relief from pain and emotional turmoil, but the relief comes at a cost.
-Contact Greater Boston Addiction Centers to learn more about our heroin and fentanyl recovery programs by calling 877.920.6583.
+Contact Greater Boston Addiction Centers to learn more about our substance abuse treatment programs by calling 877.920.6583.
 Overcoming opioid addiction is challenging, but the result is more precious and joyful than many people can imagine.

 What Is Fentanyl?